sophrone/allthingsglam/README.md

 # allthingsglam
-Your glam store for all things glam
+Your glam store for all things glamorous